HomerReid/meep_adjoint/docs/tutorial/index.rst

 The :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-You will find documentation for the full set of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples </example_gallery/index>` and modify as appropriate for your problem.
+You will find exhaustive auto-generated documentation for the full set of arguments in the :doc:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :doc:`worked examples </example_gallery/index>` and modify as appropriate for your problem.

+To this end, the
-The :ref:`following section<router_py_walkthrough>`
+:ref:`following section <router_py_walkthrough>`
+:ref:`router_py_walkthrough`
 provides an annotated walkthrough of the initialization code in :mod:`router.py`; for now, here's some quick-reference documentation describing the primary constructor input parameters.